mikaelmello/inquire/README.md

 Almost all prompts provide an API to set custom validators.

 The validators provided to a given prompt are called whenever the user submits their input.
-These validators vary by prompt type, receiving different types of variables as arguments, such as `&str`, `&[OptionAnswer]`, or `NaiveDate`, but their return type are always the same: `Result<(), String>`.
+These validators vary by prompt type, receiving different types of variables as arguments, such as `&str`, `&[ListOption]`, or `NaiveDate`, but their return type are always the same: `Result<(), String>`.

 If the input provided by the user is invalid, your validator should return `Ok(())`.